 I think it is worth purchasing a reMarkable 2 if you like to write and if you like to use paper for organizing your day.
 It is excellent to take meeting notes, write out thoughts, draft articles, make sketches and diagrams, and disconnect from the world, and get lost in your thoughts.

 While I love the reMarkable 2 and use it every day as part of my workflow, it is not a perfect device.
-The reading functionality could use some work.
 The good news is that, in theory, software updates could resolve some of the existing problems.